About That: History

 On 29 March 1923 the No.3 issue of LEF came out in which the poem was published.
 On 3 April 1923, speaking at a Proletkult meeting, Mayakovsky attempted to define the poem's main idea which, apparently, remained unclear to many of his colleagues.
 "Here everybody said how impossible it is to capture this poem's leitmotif.
 What you've heard were only fragments, but even from them, the leitmotif is clear: it's the everyday life routines.
 Which haven't changed, and are still our worst enemy, making the philistines out of us."

-After the poem has been finished, the two-month break in Brik-Mayakovsky relations came to an end, but the damage done proved to be irrevocable.
+After the poem was finished, the two-month break in Brik-Mayakovsky relations came to an end, but the damage done proved to be irrevocable.
 "Now I am free from placards and love," Mayakovsky confessed in his poem "For the Jubilee" (1924).
 Before that Lilya told him she was no longer in love with him, adding: "I think you too love me lesser now and won't be suffering too much."

 And yet the Briks and Mayakovsky never parted, he continued to support the couple financially and in 1926, when Mayakovsky was granted a state-owned flat at the Gendrikov Lane in Moscow, all three of them moved in and lived there until 1930.